 - Mass Effect 2: An alien scientist you recruit, who happens to be ex-Special Forces, will mention that once he killed with a piece of farming equipment.
 In the DLC that revolves around fighting a shadowy figure that has records of nearly everything and everyone, it turns out that he stabbed a krogan - notoriously hard to kill aliens - through the eye with a pitchfork, during a clandestine mission.

-- Phoenix Wright: Ace Attorney: In the climax of the first game, Manfred von Karma is exposed as the true culprit in the unsolved DL-6 Incident, which Miles Edgeworth's father Gregory was murdered in the courthouse elevator. von Karma's motive for killing Gregory?
+- Phoenix Wright: Ace Attorney: In the climax of the first game, Manfred von Karma is exposed as the true culprit in the unsolved DL-6 Incident, which Miles Edgeworth's father Gregory was murdered in the courthouse elevator.
+Von Karma's motive?
 Gregory, a defense attorney, had revealed von Karma's use of faulty evidence in a trial that took place immediately before the incident, for which von Karma got a penalty for on his otherwise perfect record.
-Other than the fact that Gregory's client was still found guilty, the full details of Gregory's final case was left to the player's imagination.
-Then ten years later, the second Ace Attorney Investigations: Miles Edgeworth Gaiden Game was released, in which a major part of the game's story revolves around finally resolving Gregory's final case, which includes a playable flashback as Gregory.
+Other than the fact that Gregory's client was still found guilty, the full details of his final case were left to the player's imagination.
+Then ten years later, the second Ace Attorney Investigations: Miles Edgeworth Gaiden Game was released, in which a major part of the game's story revolves around finally solving Gregory's final case, which includes a playable flashback as Gregory.

 - Best Friends Forever: Teddy and Vincent act weird about each other and it's only ever referenced that something happened over the summer they spent together.
 It turns out that during that summer, Vincent got drunk and attempted to kiss Teddy, who turned out to be his Closet Key.
 Teddy thought Vincent was messing with him due to the fact other football players called him girly.
 Even further, when Vincent tells the story to Louis, he reveals that that time was simply the only one Teddy noticed, but he actually tried to kiss him several times during the summer.